viviantran706/cse15l-lab-report/LabReport3.md

 ./technical/larger_then1M_directory3
 ```

 This command, will find all the directoires in the **./technical** directory that is 1 megabyte or larger.
-This helps of the user wants to search for directory based on teh size.
+This helps of the user wants to search for directory based on the size.
 Which is useful if you do want to look for a certian directory with these criterias.

 Website used: [Link](https://linuxize.com/post/how-to-find-files-in-linux-using-the-command-line/)

-I found this by searching for "command find 4 interesting command-lin" in the search bar in google.
+I found this specific command lines by searching for "command find 4 interesting command-lin" in the search bar in google.

 ---
 Looking for -regex, is a war to search for files and directories that have regular expressional patterns.